Dual Gastric Inhibitory Polypeptide (GIP) and Glucagon-like Peptide-1 (GLP-1) Receptor Agonists

 Your doctor may start you at a low dose to avoid side effects, then slowly increase the dose as needed.
 If you have side effects, they may switch you to a different version.
 Longer-acting (once-weekly) versions have a lower risk of side effects.1

 Your doctor may combine GLP-1 or dual GIP-GLP1 receptor agonists with other T2D treatments.
-But these receptor agonists cannot be combined with dipeptidyl peptidase 4 (DPP-4) inhibitors.1
+But these receptor agonists should not be combined with dipeptidyl peptidase 4 (DPP-4) inhibitors.1

 Some GLP-1 or dual GIP-GLP1 receptor agonists should not be used if you have other medical conditions.
 In general, you should not use them if you:1,4